shaftoe/curriculum-vitae/README.md

 Regardless of the technology used, since long you can always find the most up-to-date version of my CV at [https://cv.l3x.in/](https://cv.l3x.in/).

+## Features

+- easy to maintain
+- fast (thanks to Netlify CDN and assets optimization)
+- displays on any modern browser
+- semantic markup accessible from a vast number of devices (including screen readers)
+- printable as A4 or PDF

 ## Tech

 - [Hugo](https://gohugo.io/) static site generator: